The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 --no-cpu-throttling

-Note: --no-cpu-throttling is not supported in the gcloud functions deploy command, so it needs to be set separately with gcloud run services update.
-It's precisely because Cloud Functions Gen 2 is Cloud Run itself that you can configure it directly with gcloud run commands.
+Note: --no-cpu-throttling is not supported in the gcloud functions deploy command, so it must be set separately with gcloud run services update.
+Since Cloud Functions Gen 2 is Cloud Run itself, you can configure it directly with the gcloud run command.

 Cost Considerations

-Raising the CPU from 0.17 vCPU to 1 vCPU and switching to always-on allocation will increase costs.
-However, if min-instances=0 (default) is kept, instances scale to zero when there are no requests, so actual costs remain very low.
+Increasing CPU from 0.17 vCPU to 1 vCPU and enabling always-on allocation will increase costs.
+However, since min-instances=0 (default) means instances scale to zero when there are no requests, the actual cost remains very low.

 Setting min-instances Monthly cost (Tokyo region)